abuultjens/Mu_Parkin_vs_Agy99_SNPs/README.md

     cd-hit-est -i Parkin_Agy99_SNPs.fa -o out_cd-hit-est_c-0.8 -d 120 -c 0.8

-    # here is a SNP region in Agy99 that has no homology in Parkin
+    # here is a SNP region in Agy99 that had no homology in Parkin
     SNP-25580_Agy99-chr-p_201.fa
     GGTAGCCCTGGTCGTAGCCGCCACCCTGGTCGGGGTAGCCCGGGCGCTGCGCCTCAGGGGGTGCCGACGGAGCCGCGGGCGCTGAATAGGCGCCCTCGTCTTGGCGTGCGGGCTCGCGGCCGTATTCGCCGTAGCCCCCGTATCCGGGCTGACCGCCCGGCGGCTGGCCGTAGCCGCCACCCTGGCGGTAACCCTGGTCGT

-I blasted this region and found a match in Parkin.
+I blasted this region and found a match in Parkin chr:25479-25679